allegroai/clearml-server-k8s/README.md

         git clone https://github.com/allegroai/trains-server-k8s.git && cd trains-server-k8s

-1. Create the trains `namespace` (all deployment is in trains `namespace`):
+1. Create the trains `namespace` ans deployments:

-        kubectl apply -f trains-namespace.yaml

-1. Create all the deployments:

-        kubectl apply -f .
+        kubectl apply -k overlays/current_version

+    NOTE: This will install the templates for the current **trains-server** version and update patch versions whenever the deployment is restarted (or reinstalled).
+In order to use the latest version (not recommended!), use `kubectl apply -k base`.

 ## Updating trains-server application in Kubernetes Clusters